 Do I Need Collision Coverage on My Insurance Policy?

-State car insurance laws vary from state to state.
-No state requires drivers to carry collision coverage as part of their minimum requirements.
+Car insurance laws vary from state to state, but no state requires drivers to carry collision coverage as part of its minimum requirements.
 Collision coverage is optional according to state laws.

 Lenders get correspondence from insurance companies if they are listed as a loss payee on a particular vehicle on a car insurance policy.
-The correspondence consists of verification of coverage and an active policy.
-If you were to remove coverage or cancel the policy on the covered vehicle, your insurance company will notify the loss payee also known as the lender.
+If you were to remove coverage or cancel the policy on the covered vehicle, your insurance company will probably notify your lender.

-If you do not have a loan on your vehicle, the choice of collision coverage or no collision coverage is totally up to you.
-You have to weigh your circumstances to determine if you could cover the loss of your vehicle if it were in a collision on your own, or if you would need help from a third party such as an insurance company.
+If you do not have a loan on your vehicle, the choice of collision coverage or no collision coverage is up to you.
+You have to weigh your circumstances to determine whether you could cover the loss of your vehicle after a collision yourself or you would need help from a third party such as an insurance company.

 Evaluate Your Risk of Being in an Accident

-What are your chances of being in a collision?
+Once you know the real value of your policy, you can weigh what you're paying for against your chances of being in an accident.
 Do you drive your car minimally?
-Have you been driving ten plus years without ever being in an accident?
+Have you been driving 10-plus years without ever being in an accident?
 Your driving history is a good indicator of the likelihood of a future claim.
 If your risk is low, dropping collision coverage could be a great way to save some extra cash.

 Another thing to consider is that in most states, you can get your vehicle repaired if the accident is not your fault and you know who caused it by filing a claim against the at-fault vehicle's policy.
 If the at-fault driver does not have insurance, then your collision insurance will step in to repair or replace your car.
 Also, collision coverage applies when you are at fault in the accident or you were involved in a hit-and-run accident.